Online education: The foundations of online teaching Quiz Answers

 • Learner agency is when the learners are dependent on the teachers guiding them through an online unit every step of the way.

-• Learner agency is when the learners have the ability and power to ‘act’ with regards to setting and initiating actions and pathways towards learning goals.
+• Learner agency is when the learners have the ability and power to ‘act’ with regard to setting and initiating actions and pathways toward learning goals.

 Q6.
 Transactional Distance Theory states that generally the more self-directed the learner, the less dialogue and course structure is needed.